cvat-ai/cvat/tests/rest_api/README.md

    chmod +x tests/rest_api/setup
    ./tests/rest_api/setup
    ```
-1. Restore DB and data volume using commands [below](#how-to-restore-db-and-data-volume).
 1. After that please look at documentation for [pytest](https://docs.pytest.org/en/6.2.x/).
    Generally, you have to install requirements and run the following command from
    the root directory of the cloned CVAT repository: